jjumadinova/janyljumadinova/content/mash/index.md

 ### Supplemental Task: Enhancing the game

 - Start thinking of ideas to enhance the 2D game you have developed.
-How can you make the game a little bit your own?
+How can you make the game your own to some degree?
 - If you have time, start putting those ideas to practice.

 ## High School Robotics: Tasks for March 31st